tmilne5/Trust-the-Critics/README.md

 The main branch of this repository includes a cleaned up version of the code for TTC.
 This branch ("reproducible") includes the code that was run to produce the results in Section 5 of the paper.
 By running the code in this branch with the provided random seeds and packages as in the requirements file, you should get the results from Section 5 exactly.

 A brief description of the code is included here.
-See the main branch for specifics on how datasets should be saved.
+See the main branch for more details.

 - **ttc.py**: for training critics using the TTC algorithm.
 - **ttc_eval.py**: for evaluating trained critics from TTC for either image generation or image translation.
 This produces samples from the final distribution \mu_N and  optionally computes the FID.